top of page

 Hand editing a manuscript using a red pen

-Hiring a professional editor could be a fanatics way to elevate your family history book and ensure that it’s clear, engaging, and polished.
+Hiring a professional editor could be a fantastic way to elevate your family history book and ensure that it’s clear, engaging, and polished.
 But before you hire someone, it's important to ask the right questions to find the perfect fit.
 Below, I'll share a few tips to get you started, but if you want all the details, be sure to watch the video linked at the end of this post.

 Understand Their Editing Speed